CFE Memory Studies

 COST Action IS1203: In Search of Transcultural memory in Europe (ISTME) 2012-2016

-Since 2012 CFE coordinates the large four year research network In Search for Transcultural Memory in Europe, financed by COST (European Cooperation in Science and Technology.
+Between 2012 and 2016 CFE was coordinating the large four year research network In Search for Transcultural Memory in Europe, financed by COST (European Cooperation in Science and Technology.
 The network today includes more than 50 researchers from more than 30 European member countries.The network organises conferences and workshops as well as training schools for early researchers.
 It further provides grants for research visits and publishes research results.
 With the COST network CFE Memory Studies has gained much international visibility in the research community.

 Network in Transnational Memory Studies (NITMES) 2013-2015